bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 1.3.0 =
+* Changed: Rework display of BlockIcon related content for Gutenberg 11.9.0 compatibility #50
+* Changed: Improve CSS for BlockIcon related SVGs #51
+* Changed: Ensure front end CSS is enqueued for blocks that need it #50
+* Tested: With WordPress 5.8.2 and WordPress Multi Site
+* Tested: With Gutenberg 11.9.0
+* Tested: With PHP 8.0

 = 1.2.0 =
 * Changed: Internationalized and localized #47